 - zest from one organic lemon

-- 250ml full fat coconut milk
+- 250ml full-fat coconut milk

 Check out my shop page for all specialty items used in lectin-free cooking, organized by categories.

-How to make fig cake
+How to make this delicious fig cake

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.